mattyschell/cscl-subaddress-matched/README.md

 ### 3b. (optional) Add IDs to subaddress_delete to force their replacement

  Sometimes we force replacement of existing subaddresses with the latest commerical data.
-A typical motivation is legacy subaddresses without house numbers so they can't be uniquely identified.
-We can replace all subaddresses on an address point by adding their sub_address_ids to subaddress_delete prior to running the next step.
+A typical motivation is legacy subaddresses lacking house numbers so they can't be uniquely identified.
+When we add a subaddress id to subaddress_delete we the force the replacement of all subaddresses sharing the address point.

 ### 3c.
 Insert relevant loaded data into subaddress_src and melissa_geocoded_src